rwblokzijl/Msc-thesis-EuroToken/thesis.md

 #### Transfer block

 The transfer block is the core of how users interact.
-The proposal is created by the sender of a transaction and the acceptance by the receiving party.
+The proposal is created by the sender of a transaction, and the acceptance by the receiving party.
 The block includes the amount to be sent as well as the balance of the sender at that point.
 The receiver will verify that the balances of the sender are valid before creating the acceptance.
 The receiver will then calculate the spendable balance all the way back to the last "full" checkpoint block in order to validate whether the balance of the sender is even spendable.

 #### Checkpoint block